gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 it, yellow light reflecting off their helmets.

 "*La*, and if they're smart, they'll have a few more further down the road, without lanterns," Razi muttered.
-"My apologies---getting back to Starboard Town may prove more difficult than I had thought."
+"My apologies–getting back to Starboard Town may prove more difficult than I had thought."

 "What about the beanfields behind Conemongers Street?" the thief asked.
 "We can crawl through the drainage ditches.
 That'll get us to